-- Only employees trained on specific chemical hazards shall respond to chemical material spills and clean-up. - 1004.2 In case of a chemical spill or release, employees shall: - A. Immediately notify the Employee-in-Charge. - B. Evacuate the affected area immediately if the spill or release is hazardous. - C. Contact Environmental Services and relay as much of the following information as possible: - 1.
+- 1004.1 Only employees trained on specific chemical hazards shall respond to chemical material spills and clean-up. - 1004.2 In case of a chemical spill or release, employees shall: - A. Immediately notify the Employee-in-Charge. - B. Evacuate the affected area immediately if the spill or releases is hazardous. - C. Relay as much of the following information as possible: - 1.
 Exact location of spill. - 2.
 Type and source of spilled material based on information from labels, placards, etc. - 3.
 Approximate amount or area affected. - 4.
-Exposed personnel. - 1004.3 Employees in each work area shall have spill response training appropriate to the quantity and type of materials used. - 1004.4 Each work/storage area shall have readily available spill response materials and supplies appropriate for the quantity and type of chemical materials. - 1004.5 All chemical spills shall be immediately controlled or contained according to the SDS guidelines and regulatory requirements.
+Exposed personnel. - 1004.3 Employees in each work area shall have spill response training appropriate to the quantity and type of materials used. - 1004.4 Each work area shall have readily available spill response materials and supplies appropriate for the quantity and type of materials used. - 1004.5 All chemical spills shall be immediately controlled or contained according to the MSDS recommendations and regulatory requirements. - 1004.6 Environmental Services shall be contacted for large quantity spills and hazardous material spill response requiring outside assistance.